 During site visits to the City's reservoirs, two of the City's tanks were identified as needing reconditioning: 1) North Umpqua and 2) Ridgewater Tank No. 1.
-The estimated cost for these tanks is for surface preparation and recoating both the inside and outside of the tanks (assuming there is no lead based coatings).
+The estimated costs for these tanks include surface preparation and recoating both the inside and outside of the tanks (assuming there is no lead based coatings).